TristHas/GOZ/download/README.md

 bash ./imagenet_urls.sh

 You can then download the full Imagenet dataset using the Download Images notebook by changing the url_path variable to ../data/downloads/full_imagenet_urls.txt

+# Extract visual features

+The notebook "Extract visual.ipynb" shows code snippets to extract resnet features from the downloaded raw images.

+Features are saved as h5py datasets in the location (data/visuals/features/) used by the benchmark notebooks.

+The structure of the resulting h5py.File datasets is the same as the downloadable features.

 # Caution